etc5523-2020/COVID-bb/README.md

 ## Introduction

-The goal of `COVID-bb` package, which is created by Yiwen Zhang, is to provide the relevant datasets and functions to run the COVID-19 Global Analysis Shiny Application.
+The goal of `COVID19bb` package, which is created by Yiwen Zhang, is to provide the relevant datasets and functions to run the COVID-19 Global Analysis Shiny Application.
 And the aim of the COVID-19 Global Analysis Shiny Application is to provide a concise and visual appealing way to